With over 4,000 discs in stock,

 - For Putt/approach, we recommend the following discs –Gateway RFF Wizard, Prodigy PA4 and Westside Swan

 As always, the staff at Millennium Games are always ready to help you with your disc golf needs.
 We can help you whether you just started to throw, or are looking to lower your score for an upcoming tournament.
 Our excellent staff can provide you with the knowledge and advice that will get you back on the course and playing better!
-Give us a call at 585-427-2190 and we can offer advice, check our stock to reserve a disc for you, or order something that may not be in stock free of charge.
+Give us a call at 585-427-2190 and we can offer advice, check our stock for you, or order something that may not be in stock free of charge.